Fesmaster/ThousandEyesCampaign/charoptions/avarian-characters.md

 Once constructed, you can choose to use your datapad to see what the creature sees and hear what it hears, and remote pilot it, at a distance up to 500 ft.

 #### Vehicle Proficiencies
 When you choose the Greasemonkey sublcass at 3rd level, your experience with various vehicles allows you to pilot them to a degree of proficiency.
-You gain proficency with all kinds of vehicles, including land, sea, and space vehicles.
+You gain proficiency with all kinds of vehicles, including land, sea, air, and space vehicles.

 #### Well-Equipped.
 At 6th level, your mastery of tools allows you to know what tools you need, and have ones that are easily modified for new jobs.
 Your Tinkerer's Tools can be used to make checks for all types of Artisan's Tools.

 #### On-The-Fly Engineering
 At 11th level, you have the experience to build mechanical and technological contraptions quickly, improvising parts, in significantly less time than normal.
 You can quickly build a machine with a size up to large to perform any action that the DM considers logical.
 Examples include a small catapult, a portable missile, a trap, or even a small turret.
 The DM may require some parts to be needed, but most can be scavenged from things you have in your pockets or are in the area.
-Doing so takes one turn for each size (a Tiny machiene can be built in one turn, a Small machiene in two turns, and a Medium machine in three turns)
+Doing so takes one turn for each size (a Tiny machine can be built in one turn, a Small machine in two turns, and a Medium machine in three turns)

 At 18th level, the maximum size is increased to a Large machine.
-Building a Large machiene takes four turns.
+Building a Large machine takes three turns, and the number of turns for the other sizes decreases by 1 (with Tiny becoming a bonus action.)

 #### Weapons Technician
 At 14th level, your experiences in engineering allow you to build and modify all sorts of weapons, including Forceblades, Spellshots, and other firearms.
 You are as skilled as a professional, and can install any weapon modification without a check, using your tools.
 You can also use your tools to construct a new weapon or weapon modification from various parts, though the DM may ask for a tool check.